close Business Finance Invest Bullets Most Viewed

 Why do most companies want to be listed?
 Google says, “to raise funds,” and so would a regular retail investor.
 If only the poor investors knew what they do. 🤷♀️

 Today, any VC can provide you with funds that you intend to raise from the public.
-Which is why, it would make no sense to get under the scrutiny of SEBI and exchanges by going public.
+This is why, it would makes no sense to get under the scrutiny of SEBI and exchanges by going public.
 Moreover, the cost of getting listed in India is somewhere around ₹8-10 crore!
 Now, although some companies benefit from free PR and market visibility through IPO, the more dominant reason is something else.

-This might hit hard, but the Clever Corporates perceive Retail Investors as a huge, gullible mass of people and that it’s okay to rip them off of their own money in the name of investments.
+This might hit hard, but the Clever Corporations perceive Retail Investors as a huge, gullible mass of people and that it’s okay to rip them off of their own money in the name of investments.
 This is the single biggest driver for the emergence of most investment products like ULIPs, chit funds, cryptos, as well as some stocks and bonds.

 The price action was on account of the unfair trade practice from the company's end, or was it another ‘pump and dump’ scheme run by an operator that still remains a mystery.
 However, the incident proves how easy it is to dupe people when it comes to stock investments.